JonmarCorpuz/Writeups/TryHackMe Writeups/Easy - Agent Sudo.md

 + `> {FILENAME1}.txt` redirects the results into a text file

 # Contributions
-This writeup was made by Jonmar Corpuz, founder of **KnowCybersecurity** (www.knowwwcybersecurity.com)
+This writeup was made by Jonmar Corpuz.

 Socials:
 * TryHackMe ID: https://tryhackme.com/p/mtlfriends